| Written by Mark Buzinkay

 No video selected

 Select a video type in the sidebar.

 A safety assessment is a systematic procedure that aims to identify anything endangering any people involved, including workers, contractors, visitors, customers, or the general public.
 The risk could also result in an otherwise unwanted outcome, including bodily harm, legal or regulatory liability, or loss of property or productivity.

-Safety assessment is a vital part of your health and safety strategy (see also: a miner safety culture).
+Safety assessment is a vital part of your health and safety strategy (see also: improving underground mining safety).
 When you execute a proper assessment, you discover hazards and risks, identify personnel at risk, and define where control measures are needed to prevent illness and injury.
 Eventually, this process will lead to a safety guide.
 Safety guides provide recommendations on how to comply with the safety requirements, indicating an internal - and sometimes industry-wide - consensus that it is necessary to take the recommended measures.
 They present good practices to help users strive to achieve high levels of safety through regulations.

 In general, a safety or risk assessment is a thorough look at your workplace to identify situations, processes, etc., that may cause harm, particularly to people.
 After identification, you analyse and evaluate the safety risk's likely and severe.
 When this determination is made, you can next decide what measures should be in place to eliminate or control the harm from happening effectively.
 A safety assessment identifies potential damage and involves risk analysis and the likelihood of a risk.

 Additionally, the overall purpose of safety assessment is to focus on providing your workers with a safe, healthy environment diminishing potential liability issues.
 Since each workplace is unique, your safety team should always customise the safety assessment based on individual conditions on-site.